 Let me also take this opportunity to update you on a few other pieces that we implemented in the last 6 months:

 - Ontario College Application Service – International Application Service (OCAS-IAS): the application system is now up and running for all the markets for May 2022 intake.
 Read more about this exciting development in the newsletter!

-- Integrated Service Model: As part of a new integrated service model, in January, 2022, all transactional and advisory services for international students will be provided at The Square (C102) at Fennell campus.
+- Integrated Service Model: As part of a new integrated service model, in January, 2022, all transactional and advisory services for international students will be provided at The Registrar's Office (C102) at Fennell campus.
 Previously, these services were provided from J137, the ‘International Square’ at Fennell campus.
-(Services will continue to be offered at The Square locations at satellite campuses.)
+(Services will continue to be offered at The Registrar's Office locations at satellite campuses.)
 The goal is to enhance the experience for international students and ensure every student enjoys the same level of service, regardless of where they come from.
-As part of this change, International Admissions and Student Services will be provided from The Square (C102) beginning in January.
+As part of this change, International Admissions and Student Services will be provided from The Registrar's Office (C102) beginning in January.
 Services offered include: application processing and support, fee payment, immigration supports and health insurance and financial support.
 The Language and Culture Centre (LCC) in J137 will continue to be used as an engagement space for the college community, focused on activities including clubs and workshops for students and employees, celebrations and events that support and engage our international student community, and a destination for everyone in the college community to learn about the international experience and to develop a better understanding of internationalization at Mohawk College.